 Learning is a skill, hence we must engage in "learning to learn."
 Fortunately, there are now many excellent resources on how to learn.

-As an introduction to the psychology and practice of learning, I recommend Stephen Chew's How to Get the Most Out of Studying.
+As an introduction to the psychology and practice of learning, I recommend +Stephen Chew on Learning.
 Watching these videos is is the best 30 minutes you can invest in learning.
+(Also available as slides.)